bhatraasim/corsera-backend/README.md

 # Coursera-app
-this is a course selling app
+This is just the backend of a course selling app.